Oliver2625/Oliver2625/README.md

 ## Hi there 👋

-I'm @Oliver2625, a full-stack developer based in Denmark.
+I'm Oliver, a full-stack developer based in Denmark.
 Im currently studying at Københavns Erhvervsakademi, also called EK.
 I help building strong and secure system, for small and big companys.

 I'm very lucky to have the knowledge i have, and therefore i love to share and help businesses be safe.